vim-autoformat/vim-autoformat/README.md

 How can I change the behaviour of formatters?
 ---------------------------------------------
-If you are not satisfied with the default configuration for a certain filetype, you can override it by defining it yourself.
+If you are not satisfied with the default formatting behaviour that is provided by vim-autoformat, you can override it by defining it yourself.
-The formatprogram used for some `<filetype>` is defined in `g:formatprg_<filetype>`.
+The formatprogram that is used for a certain `<filetype>` is defined in `g:formatprg_<filetype>`.
-The arguments passed to the formatprogram are either defined in `g:formatprg_args_expr_<filetype>` as an expression which can be evaluated, or else in `g:formatprg_args_<filetype>` as a plain string.
+The arguments that are passed to the formatprogram are either defined in `g:formatprg_args_expr_<filetype>` as an expression which can be evaluated, or else in `g:formatprg_args_<filetype>` as a plain string.
 The formatprogram must read the unformatted code from the standard input, and write the formatted code to the standard output.
 Defining any of these variable manually in your .vimrc, will override the default value, if existing.
 So, a complete definition in your .vimrc for C# files could look like this: